Medically reviewed by Kristin Hall, FNP

 It is important to seek medical advice about drug interactions from your healthcare provider before taking sertraline and bupropion at the same time.

 Depression and anxiety disorders aren’t one-size-fits-all issues — they can be hyper-individualized and can happen simultaneously.

 The good news on both of these pills is that they can be a refuge for depression sufferers who haven’t had luck with other medications.

 A healthcare professional will both recommend and prescribe the right treatment option for you.

 They’ll also address other potential factors in your depression battle — things like lifestyle and recent or previous stressors and traumas — that might be causing you distress.

 If you’re just learning about depression, we have other resources you might want to examine, including our mental health resources guide.

 Keep reading, but do yourself a favor and take the next step, too — talk to someone.
 Get the help you do deserve for a problem you don’t deserve.
-Schedule a telepsychiatry evaluation today.
+Schedule an evaluation for depression medication online today.